helenijevans/happy-bday-app/README.md

 ## current state
 Simple static not-birthday message with To and From
 ## improvements and next actions
-* Add textbox on app to edit To and From names - PRIORITY
 * Make a wireframe - PRIORITY
 * Homepage
 * Routing